nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ![DAG](./images/dag.png)

 Notice our workflow 'job nodes' are now dashed lines, this indicates that their output is up to date and therefore the rule doesn't need to be run.
 We already have our target files!

+This can be quite informative if your workflow errors out at a rule.
+You can visually check which rules successfully ran and which didn't.

 ## Run using the conda package management system